jundalisay/spblist/content/en/superphysics/principles/chapter-04b.md

 - The ‘off’ or 'draft' state is called **Nirguna Brahma**

+{{< q a="Sarkar" c="Idea and Ideology, Chapter 3" >}}
+A wave can move freely only when it is in harmony with previous waves and their curvatures.
+It can pass through an object where there is no physical obstruction from a subtler wave, that is, subtler waves can pass through cruder waves.
+Under such circumstances, there is always an adjustment of wavelengths.
+This results in the creation of physical diversities
+{{< /q >}}

 ## Do You Have a Problem?
 The Solution Already Exists!

 All the data served by the internet pre-exists.
 This means that all possibilities already pre-exist.